pdmosses/metaborg.github.io/docs/support/index.md

 such as whitespace and formatting changes.

-#### :fontawesome-solid-band-aid:&nbsp; I wrote a patch with a bug fix
+#### :fontawesome-solid-bandage:&nbsp; I wrote a patch with a bug fix
 Thank you!
 Please open a GitHub pull request with the patch.

-#### :fontawesome-solid-first-aid:&nbsp; I wrote a patch that adds a new feature or changes an existing one
+#### :fontawesome-solid-briefcase-medical:&nbsp; I wrote a patch that adds a new feature or changes an existing one
 Please open an issue _first_, so we can discuss the change.